Miller Dental Care Orillia

 Choosing between dental insurance and the Canadian Dental Care Plan (CDCP)?
 Here’s what you need to know:

-• Canadian Dental Care Plan (CDCP): A government program for families earning under $90,000 annually, offering income-based coverage (0%–60% co-pay).
-Full coverage for incomes below $70,000 but excludes cosmetic procedures.
-No annual dollar limits, but frequency restrictions apply.
+• Canadian Dental Care Plan (CDCP): A government dental plan for families earning under $90,000 annually, offering income-based coverage (0%–60% co-pay).
+Complete coverage is available for incomes below $70,000, but cosmetic procedures are excluded.
+No annual dollar limits apply, though frequency restrictions do.
+Many families explore CDCP eligibility, what the Canadian dental plan covers, and how to start their application early, especially seniors interested in the Canadian Dental Care Plan for seniors.

 Quick Comparison Table: